-The third phase of DEP eelgrass mapping was carried out in 2006 and 2007 using digital imagery and focused on re-mapping of 33 of the original 46 embayments which were mapped in the 1995 and 2001 data with representative embayments in all four regions; 7 in the north shore, 7 in the south shore of Cape Cod, 13 in Buzzards Bay and 6 on the Islands.
-Please refer to the DEP Eelgrass documentation for prior versions of this data and more information on collection methods and the history of this dataset.
+This layer contains features mapped in the third phase of the MassDEP Eelgrass Mapping Project.
+Phase 3 was conducted in 2006 and 2007 using digital imagery and focused on re-mapping 33 of the original 46 embayments which were mapped in Phase 1 (1995) and Phase 2 (2001).
+Please refer to the DEP Eelgrass documentation for a detailed description of Phase 1 and 2 of the MassDEP Eelgrass Mapping Project.
+The 33 selected embayments included representative embayments along the Massachusetts coastline; 7 along the north shore, 7 along the south shore of Cape Cod, 13 in Buzzards Bay and 6 on the Islands.

 The layer is named EELGRASS2006_7_POLY.

 Polygons of seagrass were hand digitized on-screen using the ArcGIS 9 suite of software.
-Much of the MA coast has a sandy substrate providing a useful color contrast to map the darker seagrass photo-signatures.
-None-the-less, there are still uncertainties with signature interpretation that required field verification.
+Much of the Massachusetts coast has a sandy substrate providing a useful color contrast to map the darker seagrass photo-signatures.
+Nonetheless, there are still uncertainties with signature interpretation that required field verification.
 Extensive fieldwork was conducted to develop a quantitative understanding of the signatures and gather surface level data where the presence or extent of habitat was not apparent.
 The fieldwork methods and ground-truthing protocols were similar for this project as were utilized in the earlier two mapping efforts (1995 and 2001).
 Questionable points in the interpreted data were investigated in a small boat using underwater videography, high resolution acoustics and GPS (1 meter accuracy).
 These field points were logged into the on-board digital mapping database and used back in the laboratory for the final interpretation.
 Seagrass polygon vector coverages were assessed for accuracy in September and October, 2007 (260 points).
 The assessments were based on random points generated within the polygon boundaries generated by the Hawth’s Tools extension within the ArcMap GIS environment.
 Navigation to each point in the field was accomplished using DGPS ( 1 meter accuracy.
 The underwater video camera was used to verify the presence of the mapped feature at the random point.
 The accuracy of the mapped seagrass were 94.2 % (245 out of 260 sites mapped correctly for the presence/absence of seagrass).

-Last Updated 3/30/2010
+Last Updated 7/26/2013